 What Is a Pentatonic Scale?

 Pentatonic scales have five notes in them (“penta” meaning five, like a pentagon).
-While there are lots of other scales you can learn too, pentatonic scales are incredibly popular because they’re practical, versatile, easy to memorize, and work for most musical genres.
+While there are lots of other scales you can learn, pentatonic scales are incredibly popular because they’re practical, versatile, easy to memorize, and work for most musical genres.
 If you’re looking for bang-for-your-buck when practicing, pentatonic scales are an excellent choice.
 Especially if you are still only beginning to learn scales, you’ve come to the right place.

 We’re going to look at the two main types of pentatonic scales: major and minor.
 If major and minor scales don’t ring a bell, you can think of major scales as bright sounding and minor scales as sounding dark.
-We’ll also have two playing positions for each scale – one with the lowest note (aka “root note”) on the 6th string, and one with the root note on the 5th string.
-With these four scale shapes, we’ll be able to cover most musical situations, in all keys, all over the fretboard!
+We’ll also have two playing positions for each scale—one with the lowest note (aka “root note”) on the 6th string, and one with the root note on the 5th string.
+With these four scale shapes, we’ll be able to cover most musical situations in all keys and all over the guitar fretboard.